-Merit Points
+House Points

-The Main School has a Merit system (for Key Stage 3 students) which rewards students for Excellence, Progress/Effort and acts of good Citizenship.
-All staff should make regular use of merit points with Key Stage 3 students.
+The Main School has a House Points system which rewards students for following the 'CRGS Way' Excellence, Progress/Effort and acts of good Citizenship.
+All staff should make regular use of House points.

 Individual students are awarded bronze, silver, gold and platinum certificates during the academic year, when key benchmarks are achieved.
 Students who achieve a Platinum certificate will also receive a prize at our annual Awards Evening.